Helga Mucke-Wittbrodt: Life

 Helga Nydahl was born in Altona, at that time (and until 1938), a resolutely independent city directly to the west of Hamburg (into which it has subsequently been subsumed).
 Jens Nydahl, her father, was a teacher and education reformer who after 1945 became a district mayor in the Tempelhof quarter of Berlin.
-Her father became a schools inspector in 1919 and, in 1921, the family relocated to Berlin when he was appointed to a senior role (" Dezernent für das Volksschulwesen") in the national schools administration.
+Her father became a school inspector in 1919 and in 1921, the family relocated to Berlin when he was appointed to a senior role (" Dezernent für das Volksschulwesen") in the national school administration.
 It was therefore in Berlin, at the girl's lyceum (secondary school) that she passed her school final exams (Abitur which opened the way to a university level education.
 In 1929 she embarked on her medical studies, still in Berlin.
 In 1936 she passed her state medical exams and received her doctorate (in medicine).

 Even before embarking on her medical studies Helga Nydahl joined the Young Socialists ("Sozialistische Arbeiter-Jugend" / SAJ) in 1928.
 The SAJ was in effect the youth wing of the Social Democratic Party ("Sozialdemokratische Partei Deutschlands" / SPD) of which her increasingly political father was already a member, and which she herself had joined by 1933.

-Between 1936 and`1945 she worked her way up through the hospital system, identified variously a volunteer, helper and assistant doctor.
+Between 1936 and 1945 she worked her way up through the hospital system, identified variously a volunteer, helper and assistant doctor.
 In 1943 she was appointed senior doctor and specialist internist at Berlin's "Urban Hospital" ("Urban-Krankenhaus").
 Meanwhile, through her second marriage, to the scientist Hans Wittbrodt, towards the end of the 1930s she came into contact with the resistance movement.
 She was able to help victims of government persecution by falsifying medical certificates.

 Military defeat in May 1945 put an end to the Nazi régime.
 A large region surrounding Berlin and the eastern part of the city itself were now administered as the Soviet occupation zone.
 Between 1945 and 1948 Helga Wittbrodt was employed as a senior doctor, and then as head doctor, at the "Urban" City Hospital in Berlin's Tempelhof quarter (in the "American sector" of Berlin).